www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2021-03-07-solve-sport-lesson-assignment.md

         * [o] Extend interface.
         * [o] Add implementation for CPU utilization extension.
     * [o] Fix styling for `You do not have the rights to access this page.` page. -> It is good enough for now.
-    * [ ] Document this in the web server's changelog.
+    * [x] Document this in the web server's changelog.
     * [o] Create login page. -> The browser's default login page is enough for now.
-    * [ ] Link to login page from `You do not have the rights to access this page.` page.
+    * [o] Link to login page from `You do not have the rights to access this page.` page. -> The browser's default login prompt is enough for now.
-    * [ ] The following extensions needed appropriate protection as well.
+    * [x] The following extensions needed appropriate protection as well.
-        * [ ] `net.splitcells.website.server.projects.extension.TestExtension`
+        * [x] `net.splitcells.website.server.projects.extension.TestExtension`
-        * [ ] `net.splitcells.website.server.projects.extension.status.HostMemoryUtilizationExtension`
+        * [x] `net.splitcells.website.server.projects.extension.status.HostMemoryUtilizationExtension`
-        * [ ] Enable and secure `net.splitcells.website.server.projects.extension.DemConfigExtension`, which is currently disabled.
+        * [x] Enable and secure `net.splitcells.website.server.projects.extension.DemConfigExtension`, which is currently disabled.
-    * [ ] Create picture depicting an architectural overview of the security system.
+    * [o] Create picture depicting an architectural overview of the security system.
+      -> The authentication, authorization and access control API seems to be good enough.
 * [ ] Support complex problem definitions via editor, that are composed of multiple ones, so that the sport lesson assignment can be defined in the editor.
     * [ ] Extend Gel language, in order to model optimization problems consisting of multiple optimization problems.